tlepple/iceberg-intro-workshop/README.md

 Time taken: 0.381 seconds, Fetched 15 row(s)

 ```
-*  Note that the values for customers with `cust_id` 10-14 have new updated information.
+*  Note that the values for customers with `cust_id` between 10-14 have new updated information.

 ---